link1183/docker-lab/README.md

 Before you begin, ensure you have installed:

-- Docker (version 20.10 or newer)
+- Docker
-- Docker Compose (version 1.29 or newer)
+- Docker Compose
+- Git

 ## 2. Setup